Building a Menu with Buttons for your Microcontroller

 The following table gives you an overview of all components and parts that I used for this tutorial.
 I get commissions for purchases made through links in this table.

-For this project I use different Arduino boards.
-But you can use whatever microcontroller you want, like the ESP8266 or ESP32.
-The following fritzing sketch shows the connection between the Arduino boards, the 4 buttons and the LCD screen.
+For this project I use an Arduino Nano.
+But you can use whatever microcontroller you want.
+The following fritzing sketch shows the connection between the Arduino Nano, the 4 buttons and the LCD screen.

 I use a 20×4 LCD display with L2C communication.
 If you are also interested in LCD displays in general, I recommend you to look at my LCD display tutorial.